 As we mentioned earlier, scaling purposes can be achieved in two main ways: by increasing the capacity of an existing system or enlarging the number of servers.
 Let's take a closer look at the difference between these approaches.

 Scaling Up (Vertical Scaling)

-The task to help a company scale-up is aimed at gaining the overall capacity of the business project by increasing the productivity of internal server resources: processors, memory, network capacity, and so on.
+The task of helping the company scale up is aimed at strengthening the business project by increasing the performance of internal server resources: processors, memory, network capacity, and so on.
 The server itself remains unchanged in its basic form.

 Scaling Out (Horizontal Scaling)